->
+×

-et's get you signed in
+Let's get you signed in

-ork or school account
+Work or school account

 George@citrixsamldemo.net ×

 Password

-orgot my password
+I forgot my password

-hich account should I use?
+Which account should I use?

-gn in with the username and password you rvices from Microsoft). use with Office 365 (or o other business
+Sign in with the username and password yo services from Microsoft). ou use with Office 365 (or o ther business

-These norm microsofty.
+Privacy statement

-ivacy statement
+Sign in Back

-ivacy statement
+Dack

-ivacy statement Sign in Back
+Dack